|Become an Educator||Educator Preparation Institutions||Transparency & Accountability||Resources|

 Measuring the Performance of Educator Preparation Programs

 Ohio recognizes that high-quality teachers come from high-quality teacher preparation programs.
 To help improve the quality of educator preparation programs in Ohio, H.B.
-1 of the 128th General Assembly directed the Chancellor of the the Ohio Department of Higher Education to develop and system for evaluation Ohio’s educator preparation programs (ORC section 3333.048).
+1 of the 128th General Assembly directed the Chancellor of the Ohio Department of Higher Education to develop a system for evaluating Ohio’s educator preparation programs (ORC section 3333.048).